cloudfoundry-attic/lattice-release/README.md

 ## Deploy Lattice with Vagrant

-A collocated deployment of Lattice can be launched locally with [Vagrant](https://vagrantup.com/).
+A colocated deployment of Lattice can be launched locally with [Vagrant](https://vagrantup.com/).
 You will need:

 * A Lattice bundle from the [latest release](https://github.com/cloudfoundry-incubator/lattice-release/releases/latest) or [nightly builds](https://lattice.s3.amazonaws.com/nightly/index.html)
 * [Vagrant](https://vagrantup.com/) 1.6+ installed